TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/typeobj.rst

       The return value's reference count is properly incremented.

-      On error, sets an exception and returns *NULL* from the function.
+      On error, sets an exception and returns *NULL* kutoka the function.

       .. versionadded:: 3.7